gameraccoon/binomial-calculator/README.md

 There is also a possibility to put options into a json file not to repeat them and pass a config using option `--config config.json`.

-To plot graphs, you need `plotly` to be instealled: `pip install plotly`
+To plot graphs, you need `plotly` to be installed: `pip install plotly`